hashd2035/hashd2035/README.md

 - 👋 Hi, I’m @hashd2035
-- 👀 I’m interested in distributed systems, blockchain technologies and algorithmic trading
+- 👀 I’m interested in distributed systems, generative AI and quantum computing
-- 🌱 I’m currently learning golang and rust
-- 💞️ I’m looking to collaborate on anything related to blockchain
 - 📫 How to reach me ...

 <!---